armandobermudezmartinez/myscicatlive/README.md

     5. if the service is another version of an existing one, e.g. v3 and v4 versions of the `backend` service, add the selective include in the parent compose.yaml, e.g. [here](./services/backend/compose.yaml)
     6. eventually, modify the [compose workflow](.github/workflows/compose_test.yaml) to add the toggle to the matrix.
 If the toggle depends on the changed files, remember to create the toggle configuration [here](.github/changed_files.yaml) and create the [exclude](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs#excluding-matrix-configurations) rule in the workflow.

 4. eventually, add entrypoints for init logics, as described [here](#if-the-service-does-not-support-entrypoints-yet-one-needs-to), e.g. like [here](./services/backend/services/v4/compose.base.yaml), including any [ENVs](#docker-compose-env-variables) specific logic.
 Remember to set the environment variable in the compose.yaml file.
+See, for example, the frontend [entrypoint](./services/frontend/entrypoints/merge_json.sh) and [compose file](./services/frontend/compose.base.yaml).

 </details>